mcastillob/STPivot4/README.md

 STPivot4 is based on the old Pivot4J project where functionality has been added, improved and extended.
 These techincal features are mentioned below.

-For additional information, you may visit STPivot Project page at http://bit.ly/2gdy09H
+For additional information, you may visit STPivot4 Project page at http://bit.ly/2gdy09H

 Main Features: